Carolynn777/Quiz-Game/README.md

-A lightweight, console-based quiz application written in Python.
+A lightweight, console-based quiz game written in Python.